Cherry cultivars

 Eating cherry.
 Dark red to black fruit, soft and juicy.
 Very productive and resistant to canker.
 Cropping early to mid August.

-Not self fertile (pollinators Stella, Sweetheart, Morello)
+Not self fertile. (pollinators Stella, Sweetheart, Morello).
+Colt rootstock only

 Celeste